triad-ltd/array-images/readme.md

 # Laravel Nova Field - Array Images
-A laravel nova field that will let you save your uploaded images path to your database in array format.
+A laravel nova field that will let you save your uploaded images path to your database in array format, change to make paths in json data relative.

 # Installation
 ```
-composer require halimtuhu/array-images
 ```

 # Usage
-Create array images just call `Halimtuhu\ArrayImages\ArrayImages` class and use `make` static method to create a field.
+Create array images just call `TriadLtd\ArrayImages\ArrayImages` class and use `make` static method to create a field.
 ```
 ...
-use Halimtuhu\ArrayImages\ArrayImages;
+use TriadLtd\ArrayImages\ArrayImages;
 ...
 public function fields(Request $request)
     {